 For these faithful but likely disgruntled investors, this is not the beginning of the end, but possibly the end of the beginning.
 Sifting through the bankruptcy filings, several remarkable elements stand out:

 1. Pressure from vendors became unbearable, prompting the decision to seek court protection.
 Mr. Lampert used to claim that the company had “as much time as its partners were willing to give” to transform itself; the hourglass just ran out.

 2. The company was burning $125 million a month, or $1.5 billion a year.
 This, coincidentally, matches estimates for the cost of the much-mocked “transformation” – closing unprofitable stores, paying severance and building up online capabilities – and gives grounds to the now infamous Mr. Berkowitz’s statement that “if you stop the transformation, you stop the losses”.

-3. Mr. Lamperts’ reorganization strategy holds out, but may take a different path than initially planned: ESL will likely offer to buy the 400 “four-wall EBITDA positive” stores that remain, plus several other non-core assets – Parts Direct, etc. – in a “stalking-horse” bid, thereby providing the liquidity needed by Holdings to repay its debts and clean its balance sheet.
+3. Mr. Lamperts’ reorganization strategy holds out, but may take a different path than initially planned: ESL will likely offer to buy the 400 “four-wall EBITDA positive” stores that remain, plus several other non-core assets – Parts Direct, etc. – in a “stalking-horse” bid; meanwhile, debt held by ESL – roughly half of the total – could be recharacterized as equity, thereby providing the liquidity needed for Holdings to repay its debts and clean its balance sheet.